glwhart/getting-started/README.md

 ## Problem # 5

 * [Natural Pendulum (3.3)](resources/Giordano_chap_3.pdf) problem from Giordano's textbook.
 Helpful in beginning to learn about chaotic motion as well as realistic harmonic motion.
-Take a look at problem 3.1 and 3.2 before as well for an introduction into simple harmonic motion
+Take a look at problem 3.1 and 3.2 before as well for an introduction into simple harmonic motion.